pawanshah1997/joy/README.md

 # Joystream - desktop client

-This is the main Joystream cross platform (electron) desktop application, which currently works on Windows, OSX and Linux/Debian distros.
+This is the main Joystream Classic cross platform (electron) desktop application, which currently works on Windows, OSX and Linux/Debian distros.

 ![screenshot](src/assets/docs/screenshot.png)

 ## License

-Joystream Desktop is released under the terms of the MIT license.
+Joystream Classic Desktop is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information.

 ## Disclaimer

-Joystream is still in its early stages and may contain bugs.
+Joystream Classic is still in its early stages and may contain bugs.
 Use at your own risk.

 ## Download Binaries